Dying is one of the least exciting things to think about, so it is understandable that many people choose to ignore the need for life insurance.

 Online brokers are the quickest and easiest way to get life insurance quotes in Canada.
 With just your date of birth, gender and smoking status, most websites will be able to provide you with quotes from several insurance companies.

-By completing a short questionnaire on their website, you’ll be presented with a recommended coverage amount, determined based on your unique family circumstances, expenses and existing coverage if any.
+You’ll be presented with a recommended coverage amount, determined based on your unique family circumstances, expenses and existing coverage if any.

 Some Frequently Asked Questions